 The EPA can use TSCA to restrict the use of certain substances (e.g. asbestos insulation or lead paint) that are deemed harmful to human health or to the environment.
 In certain cases, treated articles that include those harmful substances may also be restricted.
-Currently, TSCA places requirements on companies using any of the 14 in-scope substances in the manufacture of goods that will be sold in the U.S. Non-compliance may result in penalties of up to $50,000 USD per violation per day or prison time.
+Non-compliance may result in penalties of up to $50,000 USD per violation per day or prison time.

 Obligations regarding TSCA can be simplified into three key aspects.
 Companies must: